kubesphere/kubesphere/README.md

 <details>
   <summary><b>🕸 Provisioning Kubernetes Cluster</b></summary>
-  Support deploy Kubernetes on any infrastructure, support online and air-gapped installation, <a href="https://kubesphere.io/docs/installing-on-linux/introduction/intro/">learn more</a>.
+  Support deploy Kubernetes on any infrastructure, support online and air-gapped installation. <a href="https://kubesphere.io/docs/installing-on-linux/introduction/intro/">Learn more</a>.
   </details>

 <details>
   <summary><b>🔗 Kubernetes Multi-cluster Management</b></summary>
-  Provide a centralized control plane to manage multiple Kubernetes clusters, support propagate an app to multiple K8s clusters across different cloud providers.
+  Provide a centralized control plane to manage multiple Kubernetes clusters, and support the ability to propagate an app to multiple K8s clusters across different cloud providers.
   </details>

 <details>
   <summary><b>🤖 Kubernetes DevOps</b></summary>
   Provide GitOps-based CD solutions and use Argo CD to provide the underlying support, collecting CD status information in real time.
-Additionally, the mainstream CI engine Jenkins makes DevOps more user-friendly. <a href="https://kubesphere.io/devops/">learn more</a>.
+With the mainstream CI engine Jenkins integrated, DevOps has never been easier. <a href="https://kubesphere.io/devops/">Learn more</a>.
   </details>

 <details>
   <summary><b>🔎 Cloud Native Observability</b></summary>
-  Multi-dimensional monitoring, events and auditing logs are supported; multi-tenant log query and collection, alerting and notification are built-in, <a href="https://kubesphere.io/observability/">learn more</a>.
+  Multi-dimensional monitoring, events and auditing logs are supported; multi-tenant log query and collection, alerting and notification are built-in. <a href="https://kubesphere.io/observability/">Learn more</a>.
   </details>

 <details>
   <summary><b>🧩 Service Mesh (Istio-based)</b></summary>
-  Provide fine-grained traffic management, observability and tracing for distributed microservice applications, provides visualization for traffic topology, <a href="https://kubesphere.io/service-mesh/">learn more</a>.
+  Provide fine-grained traffic management, observability and tracing for distributed microservice applications, provides visualization for traffic topology. <a href="https://kubesphere.io/service-mesh/">Learn more</a>.
   </details>

 <details>
   <summary><b>💻 App Store</b></summary>
-  Provide an App Store for Helm-based applications, and offer application lifecycle management on Kubernetes platform, <a href="https://kubesphere.io/docs/pluggable-components/app-store/">learn more</a>.
+  Provide an App Store for Helm-based applications, and offer application lifecycle management on Kubernetes platform. <a href="https://kubesphere.io/docs/pluggable-components/app-store/">Learn more</a>.
   </details>

 <details>
   <summary><b>💡 Edge Computing Platform</b></summary>
-  KubeSphere integrates <a href="https://kubeedge.io/en/">KubeEdge</a> to enable users to deploy applications on the edge devices and view logs and monitoring metrics of them on the console, <a href="https://kubesphere.io/docs/pluggable-components/kubeedge/">learn more</a>.
+  KubeSphere integrates <a href="https://kubeedge.io/en/">KubeEdge</a> to enable users to deploy applications on the edge devices and view logs and monitoring metrics of them on the console. <a href="https://kubesphere.io/docs/pluggable-components/kubeedge/">Learn more</a>.
   </details>

 <details>
   <summary><b>📊 Metering and Billing</b></summary>
-  Track resource consumption at different levels on a unified dashboard, which helps you make better-informed decisions on planning and reduce the cost, <a href="https://kubesphere.io/docs/toolbox/metering-and-billing/view-resource-consumption/">learn more</a>.
+  Track resource consumption at different levels on a unified dashboard, which helps you make better-informed decisions on planning and reduce the cost. <a href="https://kubesphere.io/docs/toolbox/metering-and-billing/view-resource-consumption/">Learn more</a>.
   </details>

 <details>